nmshahir/sun_and_shadow_lorebook/src/99-2-ch2-synopsis.md

     - Meeting at the Immaculate Gryffin in Lostweave.
 - Down the street and to the left - The Lizard Bachelor.
 - Gnome Pickpocket!
-- Torin and Hazar catch.
+- Torin and Hazar catch the Gnome.
+We get back from him:
-    - Copper Ring
+    - A Copper Ring
-    - Brass Ring
+    - A Brass Ring
-    - Silvery Earring
+    - A set of Silvery Earrings
-    - 2 Silver, a Copper
+    - 2 Silver pieces, a Copper Piece.
-    - Coinpurse.
+    - Torin's entire coinpurse.
+- We go into the The Lizard Bachelor.
+We ask for Cherry at the bar, which is not received kindly.
-- Drugs.
-Cherry.
-Asks us to sit down.
-Takes the note from Captain Pop Cornwallis III.
+- All but Boudicca are led into the back room.
+Cherry has lots of gold jewelry.
+She asks us to sit down as she takes the note from Captain Pop Cornwallis III.